hassamsolanomorel/coding_challenge/README.md

 ## What'd I'd like to improve on...
 1. Hitting the `/profile/<org_name>` endpoint  with a user that does not exist at a datasource can cause the whole request to fail.
 This doesn't sound right.
 2. Upgrade to Python3.7+.
 This would enable AsyncIO to more easily play along with Flask.
 When using Python3.6, Flask views do not support being defined using `async` and thus can't use the `await` keywords.
 Using coroutines to run external calls (especially to the Github API) concurrently would significantly improve the performance of `/profile/<org_name>`.
+3. Implement proper secret keeping.
+It would be nice to not depend on the client to pass in their own access_token.
+Properly implemented secret keeping using something like Hashi Corp's Vault would be a more appropriate approach for preparing this service for production.